Skip to main content

 If you smell gas or are unable to light the pilot for any other reason, call Austin Plumbing, Heating & Air for service ASAP.

-#5: Drain-Down Valve Problem
+#5: Water Heater Drain-Down Valve Problem

 Located at the very bottom of the water heater tank, the drain valve is used to flush sediment and drain the water heater tank.
 When it fails, so will your water heater.